Second Difference Solutions, LLC

 Act IV: The Proof (2026 Year-to-Date)

-The first four months of 2026 produced – in revenue — already about two-thirds of what the business made in all of 2025.
-April alone came in near –, the highest single month in Green River’s history.
+The first four months of 2026 produced in revenue, already about two-thirds of what the business made in all of 2025.
+April alone came in near , the highest single month in the company’s history.
 Greenwood HOA signed a spring enhancement addendum that lifted their April billing from $8,500 to $12,500.
-A new residential client, Peterson Property, came in through a commercial-client referral — exactly the pattern a well-run commercial relationship tends to produce.
+A new residential client, Peterson Property, came in through a commercial-client referral, exactly the pattern a well-run commercial relationship tends to produce.

 A 90% revenue jump without a margin collapse is what a well-executed expansion looks like in the numbers.